slohr/nowherelab_web/site/index.md

 **Weekly meetings**

-We hold weekly meetings that change time every 3 months to attempt to accomodate members in different timezones.
-Currently, July-September meetings are currently held at 1 pm BST and last approximately 1 hour but are sometimes slightly longer (you're welcome to leave whenever you need to).
+We hold weekly meetings that change time every 3 months to attempt to accommodate members in different time zones.
+Currently, July-September meetings are  held every Wednesday at 1 pm BST and last approximately 1 hour but are sometimes slightly longer (you're welcome to leave whenever you need to).

 **Slack channel**